-There is a corner case in which a follower that has proposals, U, not seen by a leader arrives.
+There is a corner cases that a follower arrives that has proposals, U, not seen by a leader.
 Proposals are seen in order, so the proposals of U will have a zxids higher than zxids seen by the leader.
 The follower must have arrived after the leader election, otherwise the follower would have been elected leader given that it has seen a higher zxid.
 Since committed proposals must be seen by a quorum of servers, and a quorum of servers that elected the leader did not see U, the proposals of you have not been committed, so they can be discarded.
 When the follower connects to the leader, the leader will tell the follower to discard U.

-A new leader establishes a zxid to start using for new proposals by getting the epoch, e, of the highest zxid it has seen and setting the next zxid to use to be (e+1, 0), fter the leader syncs with a follower, it will propose a NEW\LEADER proposal.
-Once the NEW\LEADER proposal has been committed, the leader will activate and start receiving and issuing proposals.
+A new leader establishes a zxid to start using for new proposals by getting the epoch, e, of the highest zxid it has seen and setting the next zxid to use to be (e+1, 0), fter the leader syncs with a follower, it will propose a NEW_LEADER proposal.
+Once the NEW_LEADER proposal has been committed, the leader will activate and start receiving and issuing proposals.